The Gardener (Melissa with Bob Marley Shirt)

 Pigmented fiberglass resin with cement base

-Herdle-Moore Fund, Maurice R. and Maxine B. Forman Fund, and Thelma M. Knapp Fund, and with the support of attendees on the 2019 Frieze Los Angeles art trip
+Herdle-Moore Fund, Maurice R. and Maxine B. Forman Fund, Thelma M. Knapp Fund, and with the support of attendees on the 2019 Frieze Los Angeles art trip

 Location: Currently on view